-Course Didactic Hours: 0 Course Lab Hours at 3:1 ratio: 0
+Course Didactic Hours: 0 Course Lab Hours at 3:1 ratio: 0 Course Clinical Hours at 8:1 ratio: 40

 OCTH 610 - OT Assessments and Interventions for Children and Adolescents (3)

 This course includes experiences to determine the needs of children and adolescents utilizing evidence-based assessment and intervention methods.
 Learning experiences include the application of critical reasoning within a variety of settings.
 Experiences synthesize the roles of an occupational therapist and other healthcare providers, as well as integration of professional standards of practice, ethics, advocacy, outcome assessments, liability, documentation, and reimbursement of services.
 Experiences critically analyze the influence of culture and spirituality in the provision of care.